Platformus/Platformus-Docs/getting_started/index.rst

 ===============

-To start using Platformus CMS you need to either reference it as the NuGet packages (the preferred way) or the source code, prepare the database by executing the database scripts (with both schema and data), and describe content.
+To start using Platformus CMS you need to either reference it as the NuGet packages (the preferred way) or the source code, prepare the database by executing the database scripts (with both schema and data), and create content.

 .. toctree::
    :titlesonly: